 - “This is a delightfully witty and funny story and provides a much-welcome sense of B movie humor” – The Green Man Review

 Girl in Pieces by Graham Edwards was first published in the April 2008 edition of Realms of Fantasy.
-It was nominated for a Nebula Award and reprinted in Ellen Datlow’s anthology The Best Horror of the Year Volume One.
+It was long-listed for a Nebula Award and reprinted in Ellen Datlow’s anthology The Best Horror of the Year Volume One.
+Illustration by Tony Shasteen.